nicbou/nicolasbouliane.com/frontend/content/blog/ask-nicely.md

 ## Get to the point

-If you reach out to a stranger for help, pack as much information as you can in your first message.
+Pack as much information as you can in your first message.
 [Don't say hello and wait](https://sbmueller.github.io/nohello/), and [don't ask to ask](https://dontasktoask.com/).
 If you make strangers work to figure out what you want, they might ignore you.

 ## Ask clear questions